openfl/OpenFLDevelopersGuide/display-programming/working-with-display-objects/setting-stage-properties.md

 When the portion of the screen representing OpenFL is resized, the runtime automatically adjusts the Stage contents to compensate.
 The Stage class’s scaleMode property determines how the Stage contents are adjusted.
 This property can be set to four different values, defined as constants in the openfl.display.StageScaleMode class:

-*   `StageScaleMode.EXACT_FIT` scales the SWF to fill the new stage dimensions without regard for the original content aspect ratio.
+*   `StageScaleMode.EXACT_FIT` scales the project to fill the new stage dimensions without regard for the original content aspect ratio.
 The scale factors might not be the same for width and height, so the content can appear squeezed or stretched if the aspect ratio of the stage is changed.
-*   `StageScaleMode.SHOW_ALL` scales the SWF to fit entirely within the new stage dimensions without changing the content aspect ratio.
+*   `StageScaleMode.SHOW_ALL` scales the project to fit entirely within the new stage dimensions without changing the content aspect ratio.
 This scale mode displays all of the content, but can result in “letterbox” borders, like the black bars that appear when viewing a wide-screen movie on a standard television.
-*   `StageScaleMode.NO_BORDER` scales the SWF to entirely fill the new stage dimensions without changing the aspect ratio of the content.
+*   `StageScaleMode.NO_BORDER` scales the project to entirely fill the new stage dimensions without changing the aspect ratio of the content.
 This scale mode makes full use of the stage display area, but can result in cropping.
-*   `StageScaleMode.NO_SCALE` — does not scale the SWF.
+*   `StageScaleMode.NO_SCALE` — does not scale the project.
 If the new stage dimensions are smaller, the content is cropped; if larger, the added space is blank.

 > On Flash Player, OpenFL will respect the above StageScaleMode settings, but on other platforms, OpenFL will behave like `StageScaleMode.NO_SCALE` by default, or `StageScaleMode.SHOW_ALL` if you set a window width and height in your project file